IgorFZ/IgorFZ/README.md

 - 🌱 I’m currently learning everything 🤣
 - :books: Always looking to improve my knowledge
-- 🥅 2022 Goals: Learn more about web3 and python3
+- 🥅 2022 Goals: Learn more about vue and ruby
-- ⚡ Fun fact: I love to ride a nike and play games / e-sports
+- ⚡ Fun fact: I love to ride a bike and play games / e-sports

 ### Languages and Tools: